mvolkmann/MyUnixEnv/notes/MicronautNotes.md

   ```

 - outputs "Server Running:" followed by the URL to browse
-- browse that URL plus "/hello"
+- browse that URL plus "/hello" which is the controller path
-- after changes, restart the server
+- after code changes, restart the server
-  - should be ready in about two seconds
+  - should be ready in under two seconds